 All proposals must align with the legislative definition of effective professional learning, including taking place in learning communities, build leadership capacity in teachers, be based on data-based decision making, and support long-term change with ongoing learning opportunities.
 These programs include the creation of a 1-year or 3-year implementation plan.
 Additionally, all teacher participants must film themselves and use that video for self and/or peer reflection.

-- Application opens for submissions: February 1, 2020
+- Application opens for submissions: Spring 2021

-- Applications are due: March 27, 2020
+- Applications are due: Spring 2021

 For questions about this grant, please email Kellie Yates at firstname.lastname@example.org